When is The Feed on TV – and how can I watch it?

 When is The Feed on TV?

-In the UK, The Feed arrives on Monday 16th September on Virgin TV Ultra HD (channel 999).
+In the UK, The Feed arrived on Monday 16th September on Virgin TV Ultra HD (channel 999).

 It will air on Amazon Prime Video in Canada, the US and Latin America.